KirinDave/Clipping/README.markdown

 Once the clipping instance has consulted its backing store, it will not consult it on reads during its lifetime.
-To write a new value to a clipping, use the write or << method :
+To write a new value to a clipping, use the `write` or `<<` method :

     decisionStore << true
     if( decisionStore() ) { println("yes") } else { println("no") }

-This code will always print true, because the value cached in the decisionStore will immediately update.
-Assuming there are no other threads with references to decisionStore, this code will always print "yes".
+This code will always print true, because the value cached in the `decisionStore` will immediately update.
+Assuming there are no other threads with references to `decisionStore`, this code will always print "yes".

 Finally, sometimes it is useful to predicate a value update to a piece of logic.
-Clippings support a writeIf method that allows one to predicate a write in such a fashion:
+Clippings support a `writeIf` method that allows one to predicate a write in such a fashion:

     val dateStore = new SynchronizedDiskVar[DateTime](DateTime.now, "ex2")
     val timeToWrite = DateTime.now
     dateStore.writeIf((d) => d.isBefore(timeToWrite)) { timeToWrite }

-In this case, the second argument to writeIf is only evaluated and stored only if timeToWrite is strictly after the currently stored value.
+In this case, the second argument to `writeIf` is only evaluated and stored only if `timeToWrite` is strictly after the currently stored value.

 ### Current Implementations